 Ontario Computer Animation & Special Effects Tax Credit

-Effective January 1, 2017, there is an additional fee of $100 for applications that are submitted more than 24 months from the company’s relevant year-end, and there is a fee of $100 for requests for amended Certificates.
+As previously announced, effective January 1, 2017 there is an additional filing fee of $100 applied to applications for Certificates of Eligibility received more than 24 months after the year-end of the claim.
+As well, there is a fee of $100 for each Amended Certificate requested.

 What Is It?